-Soul 2 Soul Sisters strives to embody and model a new way of regarding and honoring Black womxn and Black womxn’s leadership – which includes protecting and honoring Black womxn’s human right to control decisions about our health, our families and our futures.
+Soul 2 Soul Sisters strive to embody and model a new way of regarding and honoring Black Womxn and Black Womxn’s leadership – which includes protecting and honoring Black Womxn’s human right to control decisions about our health, our families and our futures.

 This is why reproductive justice programming is foundational to the work of Soul 2 Soul Sisters.

 Our beloved ancestor, Audre Lorde, says: "Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare."
 Self-Love Saturdays for Black Womxn is a collaborative program among Black Womxn-led, grassroots organizations.
 Centering the life, love, health and wellness of Black trans Womxn, monthly Self-Love Saturdays provide:

 - Sacred space for Black Womxn to rest, breathe and engage in sacred centering rituals

 - A new and life-applicable topic at each gathering

 - A monthly opportunity for Black Womxn to receive information and share experiences about self-love, sisterly-love, and receive lovingkind affirmation and encouragement from the Self-Love peer group